AdaptRetail/video-template/README.md

 If you make good banners it does not matter if the banner is `180x500` or `120x480`.

 One of the best media queries are [ aspect ratio ](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#aspect-ratio)

+#### Make your style external
+Often when you are creating templates to all modules in [Adapt Retail](https://adaptretail.com), you often end up with duplicating both the `Style` and `Script` logic.

+If this is the case we recommend two options to you:
+##### Create a shared folder containing templates folders and shared `style` and `script` logic folders
+making the assets accessible through either a
+`Shared folder` for all the templates and you extract the reusable files from there.

+##### Create a `Github repository`
+The `Github repository` will contain all the reusable files.
+Now you can just `npm install {github url}` in to your project.
+Now you can find your files in `node_modules`.